valuex/WinSwitch/README.md

 5. Close the main window automatically when lose focus
 6. Can preview the window when selecting item using UP or DOWN  in the listview.
 # Todo
-1. Auto switch IME to English mode when the the window pops-up [done, but not work perfectly, help needed]
+1. Force switch IME to English mode when the the window pops-up [done, but not work perfectly, help needed]
-2. Close selected window